israellevin/marmalade/README.md

 ### Events

 Maybe we want to allow generators to subscribe to events in the jam, such as the start of a new context, the end of a track, or the end of the jam.
 This could be handy for generators that need to know when to start or stop producing audio, or when to change the way they produce audio, without explicitly polling the state, and Redis has great pub-sub support.

+Specifically, it seems that a some sort of "wait untill the state is X" operation can come in real handy, and easily be implemented with a pub-sub mechanism - with or without the local player's assistance.

+### Permissioned Operations

+Maybe some audio related operations should be restricted, or even completely disabled.
+For example, assuming we are using something like Tidal to produce audio, we will probably need to restrict the `hush` operation, which stops all audio, and `setcps`, which changes the tempo of the entire jam.

+However, maybe we will want to allow certain generators - an obvious candidate being the generators of the local player that's actually running the jam - to perform such restricted operations.

+In the same way, generators should generally be able to set tags only in their own namespace, but maybe we will want to allow certain generators to set tags in other namespaces, or even in the root namespace.